Deploy MeterSphere on KubeSphere

 Log out of KubeSphere and log back in as

 project-regular.
-In your project, go to Apps under Application Workloads and click Deploy New App.
+In your project, go to Apps under Application Workloads and click Create.

-In the dialog that appears, select From App Templates.
+In the dialog that appears, select From App Template.

 meterspherefrom the drop-down list, then click metersphere-chart.

 On the App Information tab and the Chart Files tab, you can view the default configuration from the console.
-Click Deploy to continue.
+Click Install to continue.

 On the Basic Information page, you can view the app name, app version, and deployment location.
 Click Next to continue.

-On the App Configurations page, change the value of
+On the App Settings page, change the value of